24 Best Things to Do in Taveuni© FijiPocketGuide.com

 8. Explore the Bouma National Heritage Park

 Unsurprisingly, one of Fiji’s two national heritage parks is right here on the “Garden Island” of Taveuni!
-Covering more than 16,000ha (40,000 acres) of lush rainforest, this park is a safe haven for native wildlife and indigenous people.
+Covering more than 16,000 ha (40,000 acres) of lush rainforest, this park is a safe haven for native wildlife and indigenous people.
 If you want to experience the true nature of the Fiji islands than the Bouma National Heritage Park is the place to immerse yourself in.
 There are several villages in the park each running its own attraction of the park.
 Korovou is the best place to start a spectacular waterfall walk (see below), while Vidawa offers a trip back in time to see ancient ruins nestled in the hills.
 Other villages, such as Lavena and Waitabu run water activities in the thriving marine parks just off the shore.
-Whatever adventure you decide, you’re bound to feel connected with nature after experiencing the Bouma National Park.
+Whatever adventure you decide, you’re bound to feel connected with nature after experiencing the Bouma National Heritage Park.

 9. See the Tavoro Falls (Bouma Falls)